Home

 • "And Adam called his wife's name Eve; because she was the mother of all living."

-Eve is the mother of all living because all the children of the earth sprung from her.
-No man or woman on the earth came from another parent, they are all descendant from this one woman.
-As defenders of the truth of Scripture, we should always be prepared to give an answer from the Bible that all human beings are descendant from one father and one mother.
-In fact, salvation in being redeemed from the death of original sin in man, only makes sense (1st Corinthians 15:22) if we are all descendants of the first man Adam (Romans 5:12), who was made from the dust of the earth (Genesis 2:7).
-Therefore Cain’s wife also had to be a descendant of Adam, else we have no Saviour.
+Eve is the mother of all living because all the children of the earth sprung forth from her loins.
+No man or woman on the earth came from other ancestors, they are all descendants of this one woman.
+As defenders of the truth of Scripture, we should always be prepared to give an answer from the Bible that all human beings are descendants of one father and one mother.
+In fact, salvation in being redeemed from the death of original sin in man only makes sense (1st Corinthians 15:22) if we are all descendants of the first man Adam (Romans 5:12), who was made from the dust of the earth (Genesis 2:7).
+Therefore Cain’s wife also had to be a descendant of Adam, or else we have no Savour.
 From the witness of Scripture of the heritage of mankind, she could not have come from another lineage of people.
-Lest we forget, the reality is, we are all relatives and all descendants of that original man, Adam.
-Because of this we carry the stain of his sin within us.
+Lest we forget, the reality is that we are all relatives and all descendants of that original man, Adam.
+Because of this, we carry the stain of his sin within us.
 That is why the last Adam, Christ (1st Corinthians 15:45), has to be the propitiation for us being born (Psalms 58:3) with that birthright.
-Therefore, by comparing Scripture with Scripture and allowing God's Word to be its own authority and interpreter, Cain's wife of necessity must have come from among Adam’s daughters.
+Therefore, by comparing Scripture with Scripture and allowing God's word to be its own authority and interpreter, Cain's wife of necessity must have come from among Adam’s daughters.

 Genesis 4:16-17